 Iowa has been building a reputation as a bicycling destination.
-As The Register’s Annual Great Bicycle Ride Across Iowa™, RAGBRAI®, begins to celebrate it’s 40th ride across Iowa cyclists continue to come fromevery state and many foreign countries.
-Cities, counties, and the State of Iowa have invested in trail infrastructure to brand Iowa as the World Capital of Trails.
+As The Register’s Annual Great Bicycle Ride Across Iowa™, RAGBRAI®, begins to celebrate its 40th ride across Iowa, cyclists continue to come from all 50 states and many different countries.
+The state of Iowa, including most cities and counties, has invested more time and money in trail infrastructure to brand Iowa as the World Capital of Trails.

 It is not difficult to determine an increase of quality of life along trails or places where more people bicycle.
 But from a business aspect, what is the return on the investment?
 One statewide bicycling group was determined to answer that question.

-The Iowa Bicycle Coalition began the Economic and Health Benefits of Bicycling (View Full Report) in Iowa study by working with the University of Northern Iowa Sustainable Tourism and Environment Program (STEP).
+The Iowa Bicycle Coalition, along with the University of Northern Iowa Sustainable Tourism and Environment Program (STEP), began the Economic and Health Benefits of Bicycling in Iowa study.
 The project was sponsored by a grant from Bikes Belong, Creating Great Places, and members of the Iowa Bicycle Coalition.
 Research tools were created to survey Iowa bicyclists, bikes shops, and bike clubs.

 “The return on investment was much larger than expected.
 We know that communities recognize the impact that an event like RAGBRAI has on the local economy.
 But what about the rest of the year when cyclists aren’t concentrated on one route?” said Mark Wyatt, executive director of the Iowa Bicycle Coalition.